22 suspected members of New Hampshire drug trafficking ring charged

 MANCHESTER, N.H.
 (AP) — Twenty-two people are facing charges in connection with what authorities are calling a sophisticated drug trafficking organization that transported drugs from Boston to Manchester, New Hampshire, law enforcement officials said Wednesday.

-Twelve of those suspects were arrested in the past two days while police also seized about 1.6 kilograms (3.5 pounds) of suspected cocaine, 250 grams (8.8 ounces) of suspected fentanyl, 100 bags of suspected drugs packaged for sale, $26,000 in cash, and four firearms, according to a statement from U.S. Attorney for New Hampshire, Jane Young.
+Twelve of those suspects were arrested in the past two days while police also seized about 3.5 pounds of suspected cocaine, 8.8 ounces of suspected fentanyl, 100 bags of suspected drugs packaged for sale, $26,000 in cash, and four firearms, according to a statement from U.S. Attorney for New Hampshire, Jane Young.

 The suspects, from New Hampshire, Massachusetts, Rhode Island, and Connecticut, are scheduled to appear in federal court later this week to face charges of conspiracy to distribute a controlled substance.